NCIP/caarray/api_client_examples/java_api_client_examples_v1_0/README.txt

 1. The clients connect to array-stage.nci.nih.gov which is the NCI CBIIT Stage instance of caArray.
    If using a different installation of caArray, please set the right SERVER CONNECTION PROPERTIES in build.xml.
    You must set the right server.hostname and server.jndi.port.
-2. All jar dependencies including the caArray client jar should be in the lib/directory.
-   They are downloadable from Gforge under the caArray 2 project under the "Files" tab.
+2. The jar dependencies are copied from an unpacked distribution of the caarray-client-external-v1_0.zip, which is available from Gforge under the caArray 2 project under the "Files" tab.
-   Look for caarray-client-external-v1_0.zip and extract the following from it:
-   * caarray-client-external-v1_0.jar
-   * lib/java/
+   By default this is expected to be in ${user.home}/caarray-client-external-v1_0.
+If you unpacked this to a different directory, set the client-zip.unpacked.dir property accordingly in build.xml
 3. ant targets:
    * TO BUILD:
      clean